 - Make sure to brush off as much snow as possible from your person (pack, boots, skis, jacket, etc) before entering the hut.
 With a warm fire roaring, puddles can form pretty quickly, for people in socks to step in.

 One thing most visitors to Japan notice right after getting off the plane is the silence in public places.
 The train from New Chitose Airport to Sapporo central is usually a curious sensory experience.
 Compared with many places outside of Japan, very few people will be talking or making any noise (and if they are, they’re probably not locals).
 This respect for others’ “right to peace” appears to extend somewhat to the winter hills.
 A few locals I’ve spoken to have been surprised at some visitors’ propensity to broadcast music from portable speakers, for example.
-It’s not something I’ve personally experienced here in the Hokkaido winter hills, but for those who like to share their musical passion with the wilderness, keep aware that not all may share in your refined melodic taste.
+It’s not something I’ve personally experienced here in the Hokkaido winter hills or elsewhere in northern Japan, but for those who like to share their musical passion with the wilderness, keep aware that not all may share in your refined melodic taste.

 NOTE: This doesn’t apply to hiking in summer, where radios and music are used by hikers while hiking as a bear-safety device.

 This is related to the noise point above, but if you’re planning to launch a drone in the backcountry, look around to see if there’s anyone else around.
 If there is, as a common courtesy, please ask/gesture if they mind if you launch your drone.
 It is unlikely anyone will refuse.
 Asking others around you is not only to be considerate of others’ right to a quiet, relaxing time in the hills, but also to avoid any law-related objections.
-In Hokkaido, there’s no general laws against drone flights in the mountains, but drones in Japan must not come within 30m of people (i.e., strangers) on the ground (see Japan drone safety rules here).
+In Japan, there’s no general laws against drone flights in the mountains, but drones in Japan must not come within 30m of people (i.e., strangers) on the ground (see Japan drone safety rules here).
 Therefore, a friendly greeting to anyone who might come within that 30m – e.g., at mountain summits etc – is worth the effort.

 - NOTE: General drone laws only stipulate the do’s and don’ts at the national level.
 There are local rules that may be enforced.
-For example, drones are prhibited in the Niseko United Resort area (details).
+For example, drones are prohibited in the Niseko United Resort area (details).
 Always check local regulations before flying a drone.

 As I mentioned above, Japan’s a relatively crowded place, even in Hokkaido’s winter hills, but in particular in the more busy areas around Niseko and Furano.
 This poses challenges for users of legal two-way radios, as there may often be multiple users vying for the limited frequencies available for use.
 As a general rule, common-sense radio rules apply for all users: keep chatter and volume to a minimum, and be quick to switch frequencies if necessary.